Using a Valuation for a Shareholder Buyout

 Conclusion

-Even if a shareholder disagrees with the opinion of value, the shareholder is less likely to challenge a comprehensive, well-documented valuation report by an accredited professional.
+Even if a shareholder disagrees with the opinion of value, the shareholder is less likely to challenge an accredited professional’s comprehensive, well-documented valuation report.

 When the shareholders involved in a transaction understand and agree with the valuation process, they are more likely to negotiate successful transactions and avoid potentially costly and lengthy litigation.